kanisterio/kanister/examples/helm/kanister/kanister-elasticsearch/README.md

 not.
 Support for creating an ActionSet as part of install is simply for convenience.
 This CR can be shared between Kanister-enabled application instances so one option is to only create as part of the first instance.

-Make sure you have the kanister controller running in namespace `kasten-io` which is the default setting in Elasticsearch otherwise, you will also have to set the `kanister.controller_namespace` parameter value to the respective kanister controller namespace in the above command.

 If not creating a Profile CR, it is possible to use an even simpler command.